Xinhuan-Imperial/3D-Divergence-Free-Flow-Reconstruction/3D_input/README.md

-Input: 3D sparse/scattered velocity vectors.
+Input: 3D sparse/scattered distribution of 3D velocity component vectors.
 The interested 3D flow domain has to be filled by such 3D sparse velocity vectors.
-The best accuracy is achieved with uniform 3D distribution of velocity vectors.
+The best accuracy is achieved with uniform as well as dense 3D distribution of velocity vectors.

 Output: 3D interpolated velocity vectors (can be full field flow in the domain), with the assumption that flow being incompressible.

 Software: Matlab

-Parameters to tune: shape parameter epsilon, usually set to be reciprocal of the average Eucledian distance between two nearest scattered input velocity vectors.
+Parameters to tune:

+1. shape parameter epsilon, usually set to be reciprocal of the average Eucledian distance between two nearest scattered input velocity vectors.
 Small epsilon--> instability to input error; Large epsilon--> low fitting accuracy.
 Uniformly distributed velocity vectors in space is preferred, and epsilon can be 1/aver_dist.

+2. regularization parameter, usually set to be the relative error of input velocity vectors, as the input may contain measurement/registration error etc